 During the fall period, it is best to let your plants harden so that they can experience acclimatization.
 A good way to help them do that is not to apply excessive nitrogen during the first part of autumn.
 This will not stimulate new growth, so the plant will have enough time to harden and easily get adjusted to low temperatures.

 You have to provide enough water during the warm periods so that the plant’s roots will not dry out during cold periods.
 So it is best to prepare them in advance, in the late summer and even in autumn, and the watering periods should be frequent.

 You can protect your plants by packing them close together and covering them with a plastic foil that will not touch them.
 This is best done with plants that are in pots.
 Also, you can protect the plants by wrapping burlap around them.
 The burlap has the role of isolating the roots and keeping them warm during these cold periods.
-It is important where you plant them because you can have warm days during the winter that can stimulate the plants’ growth and the temperatures might severely drop during the night.
+It is important where you plant them because you can have warm days during the winter that can stimulate the plant’s growth and the temperatures might drop severely during the night.
 This way, the roots will freeze.
 It is best to avoid low spots.